AwabJa/awabja.github.io/README.md

 A.J.
 Ahmed | Portfolio

-Welcome to my personal portfolio, where I showcase a range of projects focusing on minimalistic designs with a futuristic touch.
-This site is designed to give you a glimpse into my skills, creativity, and approach to solving design challenges, with projects that demonstrate my expertise in development and user experience.
+Welcome to my personal portfolio, where I explore minimalistic and futuristic designs through both creativity and code.
+Each project here represents my effort to bring concepts to life, from the initial design to the final development.
+Along the way, I’ve continued learning and refining my skills in both design and technology, aiming to create experiences that are both visually appealing and functional.
+I invite you to explore my work and see how I strive to balance aesthetics with thoughtful development

 ✨ About Me